If you think Google maps is good only for locating your immediate whereabouts and locating a part of the world you never knew about, you’re wrong.

 Many do not know about this feature on Google Maps where you can:

-- Create map with pins
+- Create a map with bookmarked pins

 - Add descriptions to your bookmarks

-- Plan your routes
+- Plan your routes with accurate distance and duration

 - Share the map with your friends to let them contribute